🔄 Zuletzt aktualisiert am 2. July 2026

 Expert Verdict: The “No-Nonsense” Solution for Precise Data

-For e-commerce brands in 2025, ThoughtMetric is a highly effective answer to technological barriers posed by iOS 14+ and the end of third-party cookies.
-The platform reduces complexity without sacrificing precision.
-Especially for brands growing beyond the pure Shopify world or seeking a transparent, pageview-based cost structure, the tool is a strategic recommendation.
+For e-commerce brands in 2026, ThoughtMetric is a highly effective answer to technological barriers posed by iOS 14+ and the end of third-party cookies.
+The platform reduces complexity without sacrificing precision, and scores with strong value for money as well as contemporary AI features.
+Especially for small to mid-sized DTC brands growing beyond the pure Shopify world or seeking a transparent, pageview-based cost structure, the tool is a strategic recommendation.
+Those who need to capture Amazon marketplace revenue or run marketing-mix modeling, however, should reach for an enterprise solution.